department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/touchpoint-staging-review.md

 ## What is the outcome of this touchpoint?
-Platform reviewers document their feedback in a GitHub ticket.
+Platform reviewers will assess products against the VA.gov Experience Standards and document their feedback in a GitHub ticket.
+We'll identify launch-blocking issues and provide assistance, if requested, in getting issues resolved.
 Platform will escalate critical issues if necessary to ensure they are addressed prior to launch.
-We'll identify launch-blocking accessibility issues and provide assistance, if requested, in getting issues resolved.
+If a launch-blocking issue is challeneged, OCTO practice area leads and/or OCTO platform product owners will have the final say.

+**Issue tickets are not to be closed until the issue is resolved.** These tickets will be used to assess the health of VA.gov so it is critical tickets are not close prematurely.